LAN Automation: Step-by-Step Deployment

 Remove the Switch from Inventory

-If the switch is a standalone, from the Cisco DNA Center home page, click Inventory and select the switch to remove.
+If the switch is a standalone, from the Catalyst Center home page, click Inventory and select the switch to remove.
 Choose .
 If the switch is part of a stack, remove the switch physically, and then resync the original stack.
 After the sync completes, the removed switch serial number does not appear in the inventory.

 Remove the Switch from PnP